tiangolo/angular-docker-multi-stage-example/README.md

 ## Build it

-Now we can build our image, that will compile everything and create an image ready for serving our app.
+Now we can build our image, that will compile everything and create a Nginx image ready for serving our app.

 If we just build it normally, it will use the production environment (`prod`).